bernhardAxonIvy/doc/source/designer-guide/configuration/variables.rst

 Variables
 =========

-Variables acts as global constants which can be used in your application.
-Variables are simple key/value pairs which can be specified by the developer.
+Variables are simple key/value pairs which can be used in your application.
-Some examples for variables are:
+Some examples for Variables are:

+-  Customizing of workflow application
+-  Multi-Tenancy
+-  Settings
 -  Company data (name, address, contacts)
 -  Simple Rule Values (e.g. credit account)

--  Path values for saving files
--  Path values for 3rd party systems and some other variables
+To see which Variables exists on the |ivy-engine| you can use the :ref:`Engine Cockpit Variables View <engine-cockpit-variables>`.

 Editor
 ------

-In the current version there is no UI editor for maintaining your variables.
-However, you can use the normal **Generic Text Editor** to add new variables.
-To do this, add or edit the :file:`<project>/config/variables.yaml` file:
+The |ivy-designer| delivers a **Yaml-Editor** to edit the :file:`<project>/config/variables.yaml` file, where you can maintain you variables.

 .. literalinclude:: includes/variables.yaml